 From spas, cafes, museums to the beautiful and memorable views from the Chain Bridge, one can never get tired of wandering through this beautiful city.

 Among the top places to travel in Central Europe, the city of Zurich is a perfect combination of nature’s beauty and smart urban life.
-Zurich is culturally vivacious with efficient administration and is charmingly set at the meeting of lake and river.
+Zurich, Switzerland is culturally vivacious with efficient administration and is charmingly set at the meeting of the lake and river.

 Much of its attraction comes from its being an ancient center and attracts a lot of history lovers.
 However, the city also provides several activities, from distant tours and sightseeing to an awesome nightlife.
 The town has amazingly dealt with the latest trends, like the conversion of old factories into cultural centers.